Math 117: Real Analysis

 |Quizzes and Exams:

 There will be five quizzes and one final exam.
 The final exam counts as two quizzes.
 All assessments will be administered using Gradescope.
-They will be open book, open note, and open any math website.
-The only things that are NOT permitted are collaborating with fellow students or posting questions on study help websites, such as Chegg or Math Stack Exchange.
+They will be open book, open note, and open any math website (for example, Wikipedia, Paul’s Online Notes, Wolfram Alpha, …).
+The only things that are NOT permitted are collaborating with fellow students or visiting websites that help you collaborate with others (for example, Chegg, Math Stack Exchange, Course Hero, Slader,...).
 Incidences of academic dishonesty will be treated harshly.

 There will be no retaking or rescheduling of quizzes or exams under any circumstances, as the grading scheme allows you to drop EITHER your two lowest quiz scores OR your final exam score, whichever results in a higher overall grade.